Kreni-Promeni: 2020–2022: Early beginnings

-After the end of the environmental protests, KP launched a petition to prohibit litium and borate mining in Serbia.
+After the end of the environmental protests, KP launched a petition to prohibit lithium and borate mining in Serbia.
 By early April, KP said that the petition had over 32,000 signatories.
 Later in November, Manojlović also announced that the petition had the support of 61 members of the National Assembly.
 Manojlović and KP refused to participate in the 2022 Serbian general election.
-In June, KP launched a petition against giving Pink and Happy national broadcast licences.
-By 7 June, KP claimed that the petition had 56,000 signatories, while by 15 June it reached over 200,000 signatories.
-The petition was ignored by the Regulatory Body for Electronic Media; Pink and Happy were given the licences again in July 2022.
+In June, KP launched a petition against granting the pro-government television channels Pink and Happy national broadcast licences.
+By 7 June, KP said that the petition had 56,000 signatories, while by 15 June it reached over 200,000 signatories.
+The petition was not acted upon by the Regulatory Body for Electronic Media; Pink and Happy were given the licences again in July 2022.
 In December, KP put up 20 billboards that measure air quality in Novi Sad.